Morgan scores twice and US women down Haiti 3-0

 The United States appeared to score on an own goal in the 78th, but Megan Rapinoe was ruled offside.
 Purce scored her fourth international goal in the 84th.

-U.S. coach Vlatko Andonovski praised Morgan and said he was pleased with the result, although there’s things to work on before the Americans face Jamaica on Thursday.

-“On the other side, we gave up a lot of opportunities, gave up a penalty kick.
-That’s something we’re going to have to do better and tie up a few things for the next game,” Andonovski said.

 Eight teams are split into two groups for the W Championship.
 The top two finishers in each group earn World Cup berths.
-The third place finishers in each group advance to a 10-team intercontinental playoff, to be held in New Zealand in February.
+The third place finishers in each group advance to a 10-team intercontinental playoff.

 The winner of the W Championship also earns a spot in the 2024 Olympics.